Meet Tabea - the Founder of KitePride

 Q .
 What goal do you have for your vision and for those carrying your vision?

 …Tabea O… People above profit.
 It's always about people.
 Those on my team must have that same mindset.

 Q .
 What would you want to be most remembered for?

 …Tabea O… That I loved and lived.
 Fearlessly and selflessly.
 But most of all, that I added value to everyone who crossed my path.
 If I can accomplish that, then I will feel I have been successful.
 It is what we give not what we get that makes us a champion.

-...
-To finish our conversation - who would you want to play your roll in a movie about your life?
+Q .
+Who would you want to play your roll in a movie about your life?

 …Tabea O… My daughter Liora.
 She is mini me and we have a very special bond.
 I would hope that I have lived a life that deeply inspired her and that she would want to emulate.